Quick Guide to Stainless Steel Fasteners

-Grade 316 (UNS 31600) is also referred to, in the vernacular, as “marine grade stainless steel”, although the term is not a recognized industry standard.
+Grade 316 (UNS 31600) is also referred to as, in the vernacular, “marine grade stainless steel”, although the term is not a recognised industry standard.
 It has the addition of 2-3% molybdenum.
 The chromium content is lowered to 16-18%, and the nickel content is raised to 10-14%.

 This change in the chromium-nickel ratio and the addition of molybdenum significantly increases the metal’s resistance to “salt” corrosion.

-This makes it a very heat-resistant stainless steel with superior corrosion resistance as compared to other chromium-nickel steels when exposed to many types of solutions such as seawater and brine.
-It has a greater resistance to chemical attacks than Grade 304.
+This makes 316 a very heat-resistant stainless steel with superior corrosion resistance as compared to other chromium-nickel steels when exposed to many types of solutions such as seawater and brine.

 - Ease of fabrication